2014 Winter Olympics: Concerns and controversies

 A variety of concerns over the Games, or Russia's hosting of the Games, had been expressed by various entities.
 Concerns were shown over Russia's policies surrounding the LGBT community, including the government's denial of a proposed Pride House for the Games on moral grounds, and a federal law passed in June 2013 which criminalised the distribution of "propaganda of non-traditional sexual relationships" among minors.
 Severe cost overruns made the 2014 Winter Olympics the most expensive Olympics in history, with Russian politician Boris Nemtsov citing allegations of corruption among government officials, and Allison Stewart of the Saïd Business School at the University of Oxford citing tight relationships between the government and construction firms.
 It was reported that Putin's annexation of Crimea may have been intended to distract local Russians from corruption stories related to the Games.

-U.S. broadcaster NBC largely avoided broadcasting material critical of Russia, although several segments deemed "overly friendly to Russia" were criticised by some commentators.
+American broadcaster NBC largely avoided broadcasting material critical of Russia, although several segments deemed "overly friendly to Russia" were criticised by some commentators.

 Following the closing ceremony, commentators evaluated the Games to have been successful overall.